larrybotha/rust-by-example/19-std-library-types/README.md

 - [`Vec` vs slice](https://stackoverflow.com/questions/32571441/what-is-the-difference-between-storing-a-vec-vs-a-slice)
 - [Arrays, Vectors, and Slices](https://hashrust.com/blog/arrays-vectors-and-slices-in-rust/)

+### Strings

+- Rust has two types of strings:
+  - `String`, which is heap-allocated, and represents a `Vec<u8>`
+  - `&str`, which is a reference to stack-allocated `[u8]`, which is also known an as a string slice
+- `String` and `&str` are always guaranteed to contain UTF-8 characters
+- `String` and `&str` have various `.split_` methods, which convert the strings into iterators
+- `str::chars` will return a `Char` which is an iterator over `char`
+- backslashes are used to escape characters in strings.
+The [Tokens](https://doc.rust-lang.org/reference/tokens.html) in the book covers techniques for escaping

+### `Option`

+- `Option` allows for capturing errors in a program without calling `panic!`

+### `Result`

+- `Option` helps in showing _that_ there was an error, but `Result` allows for us to describe _how_ it errored using the `Err` enum
+- chaining a result with `?` will unwrap the result and do one of two things:
+  - if the result is `Ok`:
+    - unwrap the value
+    - allow the function to continue executing
+  - if the result is `Err`, the function will bail with that `Err`

+### `panic!`

+- the `panic!` macro can be used to generate a panic and start unwinding the stack, freeing any memory allocated by the thread where the panic was generated.
+Each object that was allocated will have its own destructor called, until all allocations are freed
+- single-threaded applications that panic will report the panic and exit
+- [valgrind](https://valgrind.org/) can be used to evaluate whether an executable has freed memory or not once it has exited

 ## Additional

 - to determine the number of bytes a value occupies on the stack, one can use